writerror/writerror/_posts/2018-01-18-drawing-first-blood.md

 <em>L'Anarchie</em>, and who went on trial in the 1920s for alleged participation
-in the illegalist activities of the Bonnot Gang; Domenico Pastorello, the Italian polyglot and popularizer of Esperanto, who advocated an ascetic lifestyle of self-sufficiency as a solution to economic slaveiy;
+in the illegalist activities of the Bonnot Gang; Domenico Pastorello, the Italian polyglot and popularizer of Esperanto, who advocated an ascetic lifestyle of self-sufficiency as a solution to economic slavery;
-The Brazilian individualist anarchist Maria Lacerda de Moura who wrote for the Spanish individualist anarchist magazine <em>Al Margen</em> alongside Miguel Gimenez Igualada; Octave Mirbeau, "the Ravachol of modem literature”, author of <em>The Torture Garden</em> and the timeless abstentionist pamphlet Voters Strike!; Federico Urales, an important Spanish individualist anarchist who edited the journal <em>La Revista Blanca</em> and was highly critical of the anarcho-syndicalism in his time (he viewed it as plagued by excessive bureaucracy that tended towards reformism),
+The Brazilian individualist anarchist Maria Lacerda de Moura who wrote for the Spanish individualist anarchist magazine <em>Al Margen</em> alongside Miguel Gimenez Igualada; Octave Mirbeau, "the Ravachol of modem literature”, author of <em>The Torture Garden</em> and the timeless abstentionist pamphlet <em>Voters Strike!</em>; Federico Urales, an important Spanish individualist anarchist who edited the journal <em>La Revista Blanca</em> and was highly critical of the anarcho-syndicalism in his time (he viewed it as plagued by excessive bureaucracy that tended towards reformism),